luotianyi-serverless/mikunet-zbproxy/README.md

 Generally speaking, Linux-based operating environments have more room for optimization.
 ZBProxy supports **Zero Copy** technology on Linux, which can *reduce memory usage **by one time**, save **a lot of** CPU processing, and reduce **network latency***.
 When users set `Flow` to `auto` or `linux-zerocopy` on their `Service` configuration, this technology will be automatically adopted in due course.
 If you are running ZBProxy on a Linux-based system, you can go to **[ZBProxy Document](https://launium.com/doc/ZBProxy)** to view **tips for optimizing network settings**.

-## TODO List
-1. Some functions are still not implemented.

 ## Sponsor
 [![JetBrains logo](https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.svg)](https://www.jetbrains.com/?from=ZBProxy)